Academy of

 Testing Protocol for Dentists

-Academy of Cosmetic Dentistry India (ACDI) – Affliliate of AACD The Academy was established in the year 2016 with the main purpose of promoting the practice of QUALITY Cosmetic Dentistry all around the country and also to gather across the nation and the globe the dentist who are dedicated to this field.
-It was formed to educate and inspire dental practioners in a wide range of cosmetic dentistry.
-In the year 2017 the Indian Board of Cosmetic Dentistry was established to showcase, the Dentist who have excelled in the field of Cosmetic Dentistry with the highest level of Academic Knowledge and Clinical acumen, to the Nation and the World.The Indian Board of Cosmetic Dentistry (IBCD) administers the fellowship and examination process.
+Academy of Cosmetic Dentistry India (ACDI) – Affiliate of AACD The Academy was established in the year 2016 with the main purpose of promoting the practice of quality Cosmetic Dentistry all around the country and also, to gather across the nation and the globe the dentists who are dedicated to this field.
+The Moto of this academy is to educate and inspire dental practitioner’s who are interested in the flied of Cosmetic Dentistry.
+In the year 2017 the Indian Board of Cosmetic Dentistry was established to showcase, the Dentist who have excelled in the field of Cosmetic Dentistry with the highest level of academic knowledge and clinical acumen, to the Nation and the World.
+The Indian Board of Cosmetic Dentistry (IBCD) administers the fellowship examination process.

-How to become Fellow of ACDI/ The Fellowship Process
+The Fellowship Process

 The process has three parts